savaryna/tailwindcss-material-symbols/packages/tailwindcss-material-symbols/README.md

 ### Choosing the fill

-Fill modifiers allow you to choose if your symbol is filled or not.
+Fill modifiers allow you to choose if your icon is filled or not.
 Read more [here](https://developers.google.com/fonts/docs/material_symbols#fill_axis).

 Classes you can use with the default config: